+ONCE AGAIN.
+The final grades will be posted on THIS CLASS' website the day after the final (maybe even the evening of the final).
+They will not be entered in the college until two days later

+IF YOU HAVE ANY PROBLEMS OR QUESTIONS ABOUT YOUR TERM GRADE, E -MAIL ME BEFORE the grades are submitted to the registrar so that the problem can be resolved before the grades are officially entered.
+There will be no change of grades submitted after they are officially entered.

+ONCE AGAIN!!!!
+The final exam for the courses are as follows

+FOR THE MONDAY WEDNESDAY CLASS:

+FINAL EXAM FOR 1050 MW12 is MONDAY MAY 18th from 10:30 to 12:30

+DO NOT MAKE PLANS THAT WILL CAUSE YOU TO MISS THE FINAL

+FOR THE FRIDAY CLASS

+FINAL EXAM FOR 1050 F11 is FRIDAY MAY 22th from 10:30 to 12:30 DO NOT MAKE PLANS THAT WILL CAUSE YOU TO MISS THE FINAL

-EXTRA CREDIT PROJECTS You may do ONE AND ONLY ONE project from the list below.
+EXTRA CREDIT PROJECTS

+You may do ONE AND ONLY ONE project from the list below.
 This adds 5 points to your score on the final exam, not to your final average for the course.
 Aside from the projects listed below there are no extra credit projects.
-Extra credit projects must be handed in by JAN.21st.
+Extra credit projects must be handed in by July 3^{rd.}

 No late papers accepted.
 They are not to be emailed.
 Sorry, but I keep getting excuses that the paper must have gotten lost in cyberspace.
-They should be handed in no later than the start of class on JAN.21st.

 There are several videos at the library which you can watch.
-Choose any one of them and write a short paper (1 to 2 pages) explaining the relevance of the video to the course: - a.
+Choose any one of them and write a short paper (1 to 2 pages) explaining the relevance of the video to the course:

+- a.
 Jellyfish Invasion - b.
 Deep Trouble (bonus material for Blue Planet) - c.
 Kuruwitu: Between a Rock and A Hard Place - d.
+Minamata

-Minamata As far as I know these are not on you tube.
-Do not write to me and ask me to look at videos on you tube with the same name and tell you whether or not they are the same as the ones in the library.
-ONCE AGAIN.
-The final grades will be posted on THIS CLASS' website the day after the final (maybe even the evening of the final.
-They will not be entered in the college until two days later IF YOU HAVE ANY PROBLEMS OR QUESTIONS ABOUT YOUR TERM GRADE E -MAIL ME BEFORE then so that the problem can be resolved before the grades are officially entered.
-There will be no change of grades submitted after that.
+As far as I know these are not on you tube.
+Please do not write to me and ask me to look at videos on you tube with the same name and tell you whether or not they are the same as the ones in the library.
+I don't know what is on you tube nor am I going to go looking all through it.
+I won't answer any e-mails that ask about this.
+The videos are about an hour in length.
+Go watch them in the library.

 The course is roughly organized around 4 sets of topics (1/ 4of the term for each).
-In each part the emphasis is on a different aspect of the topic - society and the sea, but it is the interactions of the different topics that will be the underlying theme Topic 1: Early investigations into exploration of the oceans.
+In each part the emphasis is on a different aspect of the topic - society and the sea, but it is the interactions of the different topics that will be the underlying theme

+Topic 1: Early investigations into exploration of the oceans.
 How the ocean operates Principles behind the movements of the waters and lands in the oceans.
 Cook Darwin and the Challenger.
 Biases.
 Definitions, Impacts on societies.
 Geological changes and its impact.
 Appearance of land, impact of seismological activity; changes in ocean levels over time.
-Migrations into the New World, navigation, disasters, etc.) Topic 2: Life in and on the ocean Different life forms in the oceans.
+Migrations into the New World, navigation, disasters, etc.)

+Topic 2: Life in and on the ocean Different life forms in the oceans.
 Evolution and extinction.
 Kinds of life forms, classification systems.
+Trophic levels

-Trophic levels Topic 3: People, society and culture and the way these interact with the ocean.
-Social structure (economics, politics etc.) Symbolics (religion and magic, art, folklore etc.) Topic 4: People's impact on the ocean (over fishing, pollution, government regulations.)
+Topic 3: People, society and culture and the way these interact with the ocean.
+Social structure (economics, politics etc.) Symbolics (religion and magic, art, folklore etc.)

+Topic 4: People's impact on the ocean (over fishing, pollution, government regulations.)
 Development of "ocean sanctuaries".

 These 4 topics are points of discussion and will not be kept separate in 4 sections, although each section will stress that topic.

-Office Hours :
+Office Hours: